-The Measure Q Vision Plan is the roadmap for implementing and distributing Measure Q grant funds and may act as a guiding document for the other Measure Q allocations.

-Required by the measure to be reviewed every five years, this inaugural plan has set the initial priorities for the grant program through broad community and stakeholder engagement, ensuring investments reflect both countywide and local needs.
+The Measure Q Vision Plan is the document that outlines the roadmap for implementing and distributing Measure Q grant funds and should drive all investment strategies.
+Required by the measure to be reviewed every five years, this inaugural plan has set the initial priorities through broad community and stakeholder engagement, ensuring investments reflect both countywide and local needs.